DebStar17/2-Piece-Chess/README.md

 If allowed to train for like 500-1000 games, this creates a bias in the random algorithm and thus - AI (I guess)!

 # To Play
-Open the "Copy of 2-pieceChess.ipynb" file and press run all.
+Open the "2PC-v2.0.ipynb" file and press run all.

 <img width="173" height="86" alt="image" src="https://github.com/user-attachments/assets/61d9f44e-edd0-45f4-a39b-e960bb0781f4" />